amarder/stata-tutorial/clustered-standard-errors.md

 ---
 layout: post
-title: [xtreg fe] Clustered Standard Errors Too Small!
+title: xtreg fe - Clustered Standard Errors - Use Caution
 ---

 I have been implementing a fixed-effects estimator in Python so I can